Skip to content

 Table of Contents

-You have probably gone hunting for the one thing that sets off your eczema.
+You've probably gone hunting for the one thing that sets off your eczema.
 The reason that hunt rarely ends cleanly is that there usually is no one thing.

-Eczema flares are triggered when stress on the skin barrier builds past what it can handle, what we call barrier load.
+Eczema flares are triggered when stress on the skin barrier builds past what it can handle—what we call barrier load.
 The usual suspects are heat, sweat, fragrance, harsh products, dry air, poor sleep, and stress, and a flare tends to start when several of them stack up at once rather than from a single cause.

 Triggers are half the story.
 Load is the other half.

-Signal was designed for that Pre-Flare window.
+Signal Patch was designed for that Pre-Flare window.
 You can learn more about barrier support, friction protection, and why patches work differently than creams on our Science page.

 Signal supports the barrier the moment the load starts to show, before the flare arrives.